forem/forem/docs/technical-overview/architecture.md

 In some situations we may want more precise content than in others.
-Often when we do not need a precise number, it offers an opportunity to either estimate the count or bust the cache less frequently.
+Often when we do not need a precise number, it offers an opportunity to either estimate the content or bust the cache less frequently.

 ### Examples of this